To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: Experimental Evaluation

 \subsection{Experimental Setup}

-\minihead{Datasets} We use three reference benchmark datasets for our experimental evaluation (\autoref{table:datasets}).
-These are widely used throughout the literature to evaluate collaborative filtering models; related work has also benchmarked their systems against these datasets, and we consider them the reference standard.
+\minihead{Datasets} We use four reference benchmark datasets for our experimental evaluation (\autoref{table:datasets}), including three collaborative filtering datasets.
+Of these, the Netflix dataset is by far the smallest (480K users and 17K items)---but arguably the best-studied in the literature for collaborative filtering.
+The Yahoo R2 dataset is the largest (1.8M users), and has not been benchmarked in prior work on MIPS serving; we select it to benchmark \opt's scalability.
+The fourth dataset, GloVe-Twitter, contains high-dimensional (up to $f=200$) word embeddings generated from a corpus of Tweets, and has been previously used to benchmark approximate nearest-neighbor and MIPS algorithms.
+Per~\cite{teflioudi2016lempTODS}, we use the same permutation to select user vectors from the dataset, and use the remaining vectors as item vectors.

+\minihead{Models} We evaluate \topK performance over a range of collaborative filtering models trained on these datasets, varying the number of latent factors and tuning the regularization for optimal accuracy.

+To begin, the authors of LEMP~\cite{teflioudi2015lemp} have made the models used in their evaluation publicly available;\footnote{\url{http://dws.informatik.uni-mannheim.de/en/resources/software/lemp}} for the Netflix dataset, these models were trained using Distributed Stochastic Gradient Descent, as described in~\cite{teflioudi2012distributed}, and we denote these models by \texttt{*-DSGD} throughout this section.
+For the Yahoo Music KDD dataset, the LEMP authors evaluated against the model found in~\cite{koenigstein2011yahoo}, which is also considered one of the canonical reference models for this dataset.
+We denote this model by \texttt{KDD-REF}.

-The authors of~\cite{teflioudi2015lemp} provided the models used in their evaluation of LEMP, which were trained using Distributed Stochastic Gradient Descent~\cite{teflioudi2012distributed}; we denote these models as \texttt{*-DSGD} throughout this section.
-For the remaining datasets, we train models using the NOMAD toolkit~\cite{yun2014nomad} (denoted~\texttt{*-NOMAD}), using the regularization parameter and hyperparameters settings reported in~\cite{yun2014nomad} as the starting point for a grid search for the optimal test RMSE.
-For the Yahoo Music R2 dataset\footnote{https://webscope.sandbox.yahoo.com/catalog.php?datatype=r\&did=2}, the literature did not contain any previously reported hyperparameter settings; therefore, we performed an expanded grid search.
-For all datasets, we report results from the best trained models for each value of $f$.
+In addition to these models, we also train explicit feedback models (which incorporate the ratings made available in each dataset) using the NOMAD toolkit~\cite{yun2014nomad} (denoted~\texttt{*-NOMAD}).
+We use the regularization parameter and hyperparameter settings reported in~\cite{yun2014nomad} as the starting point for a grid search for the optimal test RMSE.
+For the Netflix dataset, we also train an additional set of implicit feedback models~\cite{implicitfeedback}, using Bayesian Personalized Ranking~\cite{rendle2009bpr} as our training algorithm (denoted~\texttt{*-BPR}).
+For the Yahoo R2 Music dataset, the literature did not contain any previously reported hyperparameter settings; therefore, we performed an expanded grid search of $\lambda = \{0, 1e^{-7}, 1e^{-6},\dots,1\}$.
+For all models (i.e., dataset and number of latent factors), we utilize the most accurate models with the lowest test RMSE.

-\minihead{Implementation} We implemented \simdex in C++.
-For a fair comparison to the baselines below, we use double floating point precision with single-threaded execution.
-We use the open source Armadillo library~\cite{armadillo} for $k$-means and Intel MKL~\cite{intel-mkl} for blocked matrix multiply (both configured for single-threaded execution).
-Our source code is available online\footnote{https://github.com/stanford-futuredata/simdex} and we have also validated the correctness of \simdex's exact \topK results by comparing with the \topK results of the brute-force approach.